linl33/bohemia/guides/guide_openhds_setup.md

 - Create a directory on your local machine called `Mirth-Channels`
 - `cd` into that directory
-- Run `wget https://github.com/SwissTPH/Mirth-Channels/releases/download/1%2C6/Mirth-Channels.zip` to your local machine
+- ~~Run `wget https://github.com/SwissTPH/Mirth-Channels/releases/download/1%2C6/Mirth-Channels.zip` to your local machine~~
-- Run `unzip Mirth-Channels.zip`
+- ~~Run `unzip Mirth-Channels.zip`~~
+- On your local machine, open `bohemia/rufiji/forms`
 - On your local machine, open the "Mirth Connect Administrator Launcher" program
-- Log in with the https://bohemia.team:8443 Server and the `data`/`data` username/password
+- Log in with the https://datacat.cc:8443 Server and the `data`/`data` username/password
 - Once Mirth Connect Administrator is up and running, click on the "Channels" menu on the left
 - Click "Import channel" to the left
 - Import the following channels.
 If asked about version conversion, select "Yes".
 After each one click "Save Changes" on the left.